 At the end of the upstairs, you all know that’s where sleep is.

 So don’t try to tell me you did your best, because you didn’t!”
 The kids mumble apologizes.
 The mother sighs.
 “I’m sorry.”
-She walks over to him and hands him a bottle containing what looks like a cloud, or possibly sheep’s wool.
+She walks over to you and hands you a bottle containing what looks like a cloud, or possibly sheep’s wool.
 “This is bottled sleep.
 Put a tiny, tiny bit in your pillow and you will sleep like a log.
 A teeny pinch should give you a few weeks of good nights, this stuff is really potent.”
 You go to pay the woman, but she stops you.
 “Take it as an apology for the way my children treated you today.
 And please do come back!”

 You finally exit the store and head home.
 You head straight to bed without even changing into your night clothes.
 You put a small pinch of the fluffy sleep in your pillow and begin to dream of times yet to come.